PimCoumans/DidUpdate/README.md

 ```

 ### Two-way binding (value proxies)
-To pass around two-way bindings to these values, you can create a `ValueProxy` by accessing the projected value (with `$`) of your object‘s property wrapper:
+To pass around two-way bindings to these values, you can create a `ValueProxy` by accessing the projected value (with `$`) of your object’s property wrapper:

 ```swift
 class SubView: UIView {